-The top performers in our review are Bitdefender Antivirus for Mac, the Gold Award winner; Norton Security Standard, the Silver Award winner; and Kaspersky Lab Internet Security for Mac, the Bronze Award winner.
-Here's more on choosing a product to meet your needs, along with detail on how we arrived at our ranking of the top 10 antivirus software solutions for Mac.
+The top performers in our review are Bitdefender Antivirus for Mac, the Gold Award winner; Kaspersky Lab Internet Security for Mac, the Silver Award winner; and Norton Security Standard, the Bronze Award winner.
+Here's more on choosing a program to meet your needs, along with detail on how we arrived at our ranking of the top 10 antivirus software solutions for Mac.

-Mac has been well-known for producing secure devices that don't need any added protections other than what is included with your computer or laptop.
-However, more and more malware creators are starting to target Mac users, creating a need for further, third-party protection.
-Mac antivirus programs are designed to work alongside the internet protections included with Mac devices, offering additional protection rather than an alternative solution.
-Additionally, Mac internet security programs offer more tools than antivirus software alone, including parental controls and internet filters that are useful for both Mac and PC users.
+Mac is well-known for producing secure devices that don't need protection beyond what’s included on its computers and laptops.
+However, more and more malware creators are targeting Mac users, creating a need for further, third-party protection.
+Mac virus scanners are designed to work alongside the internet protections included with your computer, offering additional protection rather than an alternative solution.
+Additionally, Mac internet security programs have more tools than antivirus software alone, including parental controls and internet filters that are useful for both Mac and PC users.

-Another good reason to purchase a third-party antivirus solution is that, even though Mac devices are immune to many PC viruses, they still can be used as an avenue to spread malware to these devices through email, USB drives and instant messages.
-A Mac antivirus program, especially one designed to work on both Mac and PCs, helps ensure your outgoing messages and files are not infected with anything malicious that could potentially harm your friend's, family's or client's computer.
+Another good reason to purchase a third-party antivirus solution is that even though Mac devices are immune to many PC viruses, they can still be used as avenues to spread malware to Windows computers through email, USB drives and instant messages.
+A virus scanning program, especially one designed to work on both Macs and PCs, helps ensure your outgoing messages and files are not infected with anything malicious that could potentially harm your friend's, family's or client's computer.

 What We Discovered While Reviewing Mac Antivirus Software

-In order to determine the best antivirus for Mac, we turned to industry expert AV-Test, an independent laboratory whose sole focus is testing the security of internet security programs.
-In June 2016, AV-Test released its most recent findings for Mac antivirus applications.
-It looked at two important areas, detection and performance.
+To determine the best antivirus for Mac, we turned to industry expert AV-Test, an independent laboratory whose sole focus is testing internet security programs.
+In December 2016, AV-Test released its most recent findings for Mac antivirus applications.
+It looked at two important areas: detection and performance.
 This is similar to the evaluations it uses to test the best antivirus software for Windows.

-To determine how well a product recognizes and blocks viruses, AV-Test exposes the test computer to all known malware threats.
-This is over 20,000 different viruses.
-Of the 12 Mac antivirus protection solutions AV-Test ran, only four detected all threats 100 percent of the time.
-These four include Bitdefender, our top-ranking product, and eScan by MicroWorld.
-ClamXav scored the lowest for detection out of the products we reviewed.
-However, it still did very well, scoring 90 percent.
+To determine how well a product recognizes and blocks Mac viruses, AV-Test exposes its test computer to all known malware threats – over 20,000 different viruses.
+Of the 12 Mac antivirus protection solutions AV-Test evaluated, only four detected all threats 100 percent of the time.
+These four programs include Bitdefender, our top-ranking product, and Sophos Home.
+F-Secure had the lowest detection score of the products we reviewed.

-In addition to detecting viruses, antivirus protection programs for Mac include additional tools and resources to help you detect and remove threats.
-For example, while the majority of malware attacks result from accessing a corrupted website, some threats are attached to email messages or transferred through USB files.
-The best antivirus software for Mac automatically scans both of these entry points for any threats and quickly neutralizes anything found without disrupting your work on your Mac device.
-While some programs come with just one or the other, ESET comes with both email and USB drive scanning.
+In addition to detecting viruses, antivirus protection programs made for Macs include additional tools and resources to help you detect and remove threats.
+For example, while the majority of malware attacks result from accessing corrupt websites, some threats are attached to email messages or transferred through USB.
+The best antivirus software for Mac computers automatically scans both of these entry points and quickly neutralizes any threats without disrupting your work.
+While some programs just scan one or the other, ESET checks both emails and USB drives.

-If you use your Mac computer for playing games or watching videos, a gamer mode is important to have.
-This mode suspends certain functions, such as automatically scheduled scans and pop-up reminders, while you are playing or watching online.
-These functions typically interrupt you in ways that can either disconnect you from the program you are using or cause additional lag time.
+If you play games or watch videos on your computer, it’s important to choose a program with a gamer mode.
+This mode suspends certain functions, such as automatically scheduled scans and pop-up reminders, while you play or watch online.
+Without this mode, these functions can disconnect you from the program you are using or cause additional lag time.
 The best Mac antivirus programs detect when you are through playing and resume normal scans and reminder functions.
 Avast comes with a gamer mode.

-Another important factor to note is how many licenses are included with your yearly subscription.
+Another important consideration is how many licenses are included with your yearly subscription.
 Some programs give you only one license and allow you to choose a single computer, laptop or mobile device to protect.
-Others limit you to desktops and laptops, requiring the purchase of an additional or specialty license in order to also protect your phone or tablet.
+Others limit you to desktops and laptops, requiring you to purchase an additional or specialty license to protect your phone or tablet.
 All of the Mac virus scanning programs we reviewed have additional licenses available for an extra cost.
 We noted the number of licenses you receive at the lowest price point for each solution.

 Help & Support

-Antivirus programs are fairly straightforward to install and use.
+Mac virus scan programs are fairly straightforward to install and use.
 However, there are times that good tech support is necessary, especially in the event of a new malware threat that may attack your computer.
-We gave extra credit to companies that have 24/7 telephone support so you can connect with someone for help at any time night or day.
-We also looked at whether live chat is available, since often this is a quicker and easier way to reach support personnel while you are on your computer.
-All of the programs we reviewed come with email support, but often it takes a minimum of 24 hours before your questions are answered.
-Sophos, in addition to standard tech support, has a community blog and idea forum where users can share their own experiences to help others with similar issues and questions.
+We gave extra credit to companies that have 24/7 telephone support so you can connect with someone for help at any time, night or day.
+We also looked at whether live chat is available, since this is a quicker and easier way to reach support personnel while you are on your computer.
+All of the programs we reviewed come with email support, but it often takes a minimum of 24 hours to receive answers to your questions.
+In addition to standard tech support, Sophos has a community blog and idea forum where users can share their own experiences to help others with similar problems and questions.

 Although they are not infected quite as often as Windows PCs, Macs are certainly exposed and vulnerable to malware threats.
 In the course of our reviews, we looked at the detection and performance rates provided by AV-Test, the included tools, and the availability of tech support.

-Bitdefender scored the best in both detection and performance tests.
-It includes all the important features we looked for, including gamer mode, and scans of email and USB ports.
-It comes with three licenses that you can use interchangeably with computers, laptops and mobile devices.
+Bitdefender scored the highest in detection for both Mac and Windows malware.
+It has all the important features we looked for, including gamer mode, and scans both email and USB ports.
+It comes with three licenses you can use interchangeably with computers, laptops and mobile devices.

 Kaspersky Lab includes ransomware protection, automatically scans both USB devices and incoming emails, and features a gamer mode.
 It adequately detects both Mac and Windows malware without significantly slowing your device.
-The program’s single license covers one device, and you will need to purchase a higher-priced product in order to protect mobile devices.
+The program’s single license covers one device, and you need to purchase a higher-priced product to protect mobile devices.